On the occasion of the World Press Freedom Day the EU Prize for Journalism 2023 is launched

 The winners of the first seven categories will receive a cash prize of approximately 5,200 GEL each, while the winner of the EUMM Special Prize will receive a one-month fellowship at the Institute of War and Peace Reporting in London.

-About the EU Prize for Journalism 2022:
+For the EU Prize for journalism